 There is no legal minimum AuM to launch an ETI.
 However, it becomes cost-efficient at CHF 1 million upwards.

 We offer some of the most cost-efficient Actively Managed Certificates on the market.
-The cheapest version is CHF 10’000 and 0.10% from the AuM per year.
+The cheapest version has running costs of CHF 10’000 and 0.10% from the AuM per year.
 For instance, with CHF 2 million that would be 0.60% per year + management fee from the asset manager.

 Was your question not answered?
 Then do not hesitate and write us your request: